PortlandStatePowerLab/OCHRE_Run_Scripts/README.md

         - Upper temperature threshold: Tset
         - Lower temperature threshold: Tset - Tset_DB * efficiency_coefficient
     - As the _efficiency coefficient_ increases, the HP operating deadband widens, making the unit more efficient.
+    - Embedded is a sweep through _Shed_ deadbands, as well.
+    - Each _Efficiency Level_ run will iterate through all _Shed_ deadbands and then aggregate deadband list into one master _Efficiency Level_ parquet file.
+    - The current script iterates through all _Efficiency Levels_

 6. C10_Reserve.py
     - A _Reserve_ service can be simulated by asking a small percentage of aggregated loads to anticipate...the unaticipated!
     - Most loads will run as normal for the full simulation period.
     - Some loads will consume (_Load Up, ALU_) during a midday, hypothetical, overgeneration scenario.
-    - This code needs work to better coordinate...
+    - This code needs work to better coordinate participating loads as specific call times...

 ### ADMD scripts (Joe), Results plotter (Dana)